britram/rains-prototype/draft-trammell-rains-protocol.md

 ### Signing format {#signing-format}

-[Editor's Note write in the introducation why we have 2 different formats for signing and as the wire format.
-Future improvement of wire format should not affect signature process.
-In case of changing requirements for a signature the wireformat does not have to be adapted. ]
+[Editor's Note write an introducation why we have 2 different formats for signing and for the wire.
+Decouple them, in case of changes in the future, one should not influence the other. ]

 A RAINS Message or Message Section is parsed to a byte stream according to its type.
 The signing format does not contain white spaces.
 Instead there are different markers between elements to give a hint about the next value to a user (e.g. :A: for Assertion).
-Every element in byte format (e.g. a token, key, etc.) contained in a rains message or message section must be hex encoded prior to parsing.
+Every element in byte format (e.g. a token, key, etc.) contained in a RAINS Message or Message Section must be hexadecimal encoded prior to parsing.
 Timestamps are represented as seconds since the UNIX epoch UTC.
 An object (or several in parentheses) followed by a star `*` means that the preceding object can occur several times.
 The star (and parantheses) is not part of the format.
 Similarly for `<>`, the word between pointy brackets describes the value which should